PlanetaryRobotics/cmu_zoe2/zoe2_description/README.md

 Rviz2 visualizes the robot's state and Joint state Publisher to changes joint values using sliders or generates random but valid configurations.

 ## To-Dos
-- Re-implement {prefix} naming scheme
 - Add roll joint capability
+- Add zoe2 rover instead of zoe1